Yugoslavia: Yugoslav Wars

 The war broke out when the new regimes tried to replace Yugoslav civilian and military forces with secessionist forces.
-When, in August 1990, Croatia attempted to replace police in the Serb populated Croat Krajina by force, the population first looked for refuge in the Yugoslav Army barracks, while the army remained passive.
+When, in August 1990, Croatia attempted to replace police in the Serb-populated Croat Krajina by force, the population first looked for refuge in the Yugoslav Army barracks, while the army remained passive.
 The civilians then organised armed resistance.
 These armed conflicts between the Croatian armed forces ("police") and civilians mark the beginning of the Yugoslav war that inflamed the region.
-Similarly, the attempt to replace Yugoslav frontier police by Slovene police forces provoked regional armed conflicts which finished with a minimal number of victims.
+Similarly, the attempt to replace Yugoslav frontier police by Slovene police forces provoked regional armed conflicts which ended with a minimal number of victims.

-A similar attempt in Bosnia and Herzegovina led to a war that lasted more than three years (see below).
-The results of all these conflicts are almost complete emigration of the Serbs from all three regions, massive displacement of the populations in Bosnia and Herzegovina, and establishment of the three new independent states.
-The separation of Macedonia was peaceful, although the Yugoslav Army occupied the peak of the Straža mountain on the Macedonian soil.
+A similar attempt in Bosnia and Herzegovina led to a war that lasted more than three years.
+The results of all these conflicts were the almost total emigration of the Serbs from all three regions, the massive displacement of the populations in Bosnia and Herzegovina, and the establishment of the three new independent states.
+The separation of Macedonia was mostly peaceful.
+Tomasz Kamusella argues that Serbian leaders expected they could engage in practices of ethnic cleansing with impunity, given that no international reaction had occurred in 1989 when communist Bulgaria had expelled 360,000 of its Turks and Muslims.

 Serbian uprisings in Croatia began in August 1990 by blocking roads leading from the Dalmatian coast towards the interior almost a year before Croatian leadership made any move towards independence.
-These uprisings were more or less discreetly backed up by the Serb-dominated federal army (JNA).
-The Serbs in Croatia proclaimed "Serb autonomous areas", later united into the Republic of Serb Krajina.
-The federal army tried to disarm the territorial defence forces of Slovenia (republics had their local defence forces similar to the Home Guard) in 1990 but was not completely successful.
+These uprisings were more or less discreetly backed by the Serb-dominated federal army (JNA).
+The Serbs in Croatia proclaimed "Serb autonomous areas", which were later united into the Republic of Serb Krajina.
+The federal army tried to disarm the territorial defence forces of Slovenia (the republics had their local defence forces similar to the Home Guard) in 1990 but was not completely successful.
 Still, Slovenia began to covertly import arms to replenish its armed forces.